 Or you can do an easy, free DIY test at home to start.
 Do a basal temperature test to check your thyroid.
 To do this, you put a thermometer under your arm upon waking and lie still for 10 minutes before checking it.
 If it is under 97.4 consistently, you will want to give your thyroid some support since it is the regulator of the body and a healthy thyroid allows for much quicker conception.
 I suggest checking your temperature like this five times a day: upon waking, 20 minutes after each meal, and again before bed and chart your results for six days in a row.

 3 – Stress and Sex Hormones

-These are important to test to figure out the best supplements to take and how to adjust your diet to use food as medicine for improved fertility.
-I always run these tests if someone comes to me with PCOS (polycystic ovarian syndrome), endometriosis, fibroids, or chronic prolonged stress/adrenal fatigue.
+These are important to test in order to figure out the best supplements to take and how to adjust your diet to use food as medicine for improved fertility.
+I always run these tests if someone comes to me with PCOS (polyscistic ovarian syndrome), endometriosis, fibroids, or chronic prolonged stress/adrenal fatigue.

 4 – Pathogens

-A pathogen, in this case, is something that doesn’t belong.
+A pathogen in this case is something that doesn’t belong.
 It can be anything from heavy metals, viruses, or bad bugs.
-Pathogens are the root cause of many fertility issues (and at the root of so many hormonal issues) because exceptional health and fertility begin in the digestive system.
+Pathogens are at the root cause of many fertility issues (and at the root of so many hormonal issues) because exceptional health and fertility begins in the digestive system.
 I show you which tests to run in the video above.

 5 – Food Sensitivities and Nutritional Deficiencies